How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with the look of your chart or graph, click Create Chart …
+Once you’re satisfied with how your chart or graph appears, click Create Chart …

-Your new graph or chart will now be added to the ‘Visualizer Library’ section …
+The new graph or chart will now be added to your ‘Visualizer Library’ section …

-Note that each visual element is given a unique ID displayed as a shortcode.
-As you will see in just a moment, this allows you to add graphs and charts to your WordPress content easily and quickly …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see in just a moment, this lets you embed graphs and charts into your pages quickly and easily …

-After adding a chart or graph to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 First, create a new post or page (or open an existing one) …